 Albert Moore: Of Beauty and Aesthetics

-7 April 2017 – 01 October 2017
+7 April 2017 – 1 October 2017

-In Spring 2017, York Art Gallery will present the first monographic exhibition of York born artist Albert Joseph Moore since the artist’s death in 1893.
+York Art Gallery presents the first monographic exhibition of York born artist Albert Joseph Moore since the memorial exhibition in 1894.

-Featuring more than 20 paintings and watercolours, it will highlight the beautiful and classical women for which the artist is most famous and demonstrate the modernity of Moore’s approach.
+Featuring an impressive selection of Moore’s paintings, watercolours and sketches, the exhibition highlights the beautiful and classical women for which the artist is most famous and demonstrates the modernity of his approach.

 Organised by York Museums Trust and Museum De Buitenplaats, in Eelde, Netherlands, the exhibition features the stunning and ambitious ‘Midsummer’, 1887, from the Russell-Cotes Art Gallery, Bournemouth alongside other key works from public and private collections across the UK.